 Matthew 22: 15-22

 This morning we begin our Stewardship Campaign and celebrate with gratitude the generosity of those who faithfully give and participate in this community in so many ways.
 One definition of stewardship I have heard over the years, is that it is everything we do after we say ‘I believe’.
-We recognize that all we have comes from God, and what we do and how we give, shows our stewardship our care of all we have been given, all we have received.
+We recognize that all we have comes from God, and what we do and how we give, shows our stewardship, our care of all we have been given, all we have received.
 The theme we have set for this year’s stewardship campaign is Re-engaging the Spirit of Eastside which reflects the acknowledgement that we are rebuilding as we move out of the last three years of the Pandemic and that all sectors of our society are experiencing disengagement following the pandemic.
 In our stewardship letter from the Gratitude Team that are available for you to pick up today, we state it as follows: “Through this theme we encourage and pray for members to re-engage with the nurturing, inclusive, joyful community of Eastside.
 The last few years have been challenging, and as we continue to navigate a new normal, we need our community to be engaged with our worship, our volunteer needs, our ministries, and our financial needs.
 We are grateful for your presence in our congregation, whether in person or virtually.”
 I celebrate that those of you who are here, have re-engaged.
 We experienced a wonderful example of re-engagement at the Small Business fair last weekend, with those who helped out, contributed baking and those who came.
 For those of you who are here, in person and online, thank you, and I invite you to think about who you haven’t seen, who haven’t been around, who you haven’t heard from.
 I invite you to check in with them.
 Invite them to re-engage.
 I know I have a list of people I need to contact that I have identified and I know I have not done as well at following up with them as I could have.
 We have a wonderful, welcoming, community that is a blessing to be a part of, which we need to nurture and support.

-The Thessalonians, whom Paul is writing to in our scripture reading today, were a also a wonderful blessed community.
+The Thessalonians, whom Paul is writing to in our scripture reading today, were also a wonderful blessed community.
 The community was inspired by Paul and Silas, whom they imitated in their faith.
-Paul gave them courage and inspiration to face their challenges, as a community that was persecuted as a newly formed Christian Community.
+Paul gave them courage and inspiration to face their challenges, as a community which was persecuted as a newly formed Christian Community.
 They became filled with the Spirit to guide and strengthen them through the challenges.